XYIheng/DroidChecker_Doc/docs/source/stateful testing.rst

 * get_all_data()

-This function will return a list of tests of current Bundle object.
+This function will return a list of values of current Bundle object.

 .. code-block:: Python